Construction is complete!

-The Biffa Award Welcome Building was opened by HRH The Duchess of Cornwall on 23rd June, watched by an audience of people who had donated to the project.
+The Biffa Award Welcome Building was opened by HRH The Duchess of Cornwall in June 2014, watched by an audience of people who had donated to the project.

 The Welcome Building and new car park: